 Is having a fake ID a felony in Texas?

 The most serious charge, tampering with a government-issued identification card or driver’s license is subject to particularly strict penalties.
 The charges range from Class C misdemeanor to second-degree felony.
 Typically, it is charged as a third-degree felony, requiring penalties of 2-10 years in prison and up to a $10,000 fine.

 Get Help From Our Plano Juvenile Crimes Lawyer

 Don’t hesitate to get help facing your criminal charges.
 False ID charges are serious, even if you are a minor.
 Our Plano juvenile crimes attorneys can help you protect yourself from your charges and ensure that the penalties you are facing are minimized or avoided.
-Learn how the Law Offices of Scott Edgett can assist you with a free consultation.
+Learn how the Edgett Law Firm can assist you with a free consultation.

 Contact our team online, or call (972) 424-0760.